allenporter/flux-local/README.md

 and not a live cluster.
 However, this is fine since the local repository has enough information and the definition is simple.
 Secrets are ignored as the content is not needed to validate the cluster is creating valid objects.

+This library at first glance is little more than shell scripts running commands, but is easier to test, maintain, and evolve.